dtcenter/MET/met/docs/Users_Guide/plotting.rst

 plot_point_obs usage
 ~~~~~~~~~~~~~~~~~~~~

-The usage statement for the Plot_Point_Obs utility is shown below:
+The usage statement for the Plot-Point-Obs utility is shown below:

 .. code-block:: none